Chemical Imaging Technology for Detecting Chemical Agents

 - Permits non-contact, reagentless, optical sampling through optically transparent materials

-ChemImage, in partnership with the US Government, is developing and validating chemical agent detection sensors that operate in point, proximity, remote and standoff modes.
-Please contact ChemImage for additional information on our remote and standoff capabilities.
+ChemImage Sensor Systems, in partnership with the US Government, has developed and validated biological agent detection sensors that operate in point, proximity, remote and standoff modes.
+Please contact ChemImage Sensor Systems for additional information.